AndyGou0126/ddd/daily_easy_english.md

 ### Daily Easy English Expression 059

-Doing YouTube videos every day is tough, isn’t it?
+Doing YouTube videos everyday is tough, isn’t it?

 It is.
 It take a lot of time.